Biometric technologies continue to transform our personal and professional lives, offering unprecedented levels of security and simplicity.

 - Deepfakes.
-A deep fake is a video that has been altered to look real.
+A deep fake is a picture or a video that has been altered to look real.
 Such fake videos use voice spoofing and video editing to create videos showing an individual saying something offensive or illegal.
 Deepfakes have caused social disturbances and have been used to fool facial recognition systems.

 - Ethical Issues.
 Modern biometric systems collect significant amounts of user information in the process of identity verification.
 The secure storage and authorized use of this information present several ethical concerns for regulators.